selcukes/selcukes.github.io/docs/03_guides/notifier.md

 ```

-Create test class as follows
+Create a test class as follows

 ```java
 public class NotifierTest {